Facing realities about the regional competitiveness of your metropolitan area,

 But if your region has completed a careful cluster analysis of what might be successful in the region, that's a gold mine of ideas to fuel local economic innovation.

 To the ordinary citizen, cluster analysis can be considered research into patterns of related industries or businesses that already have settled in your area and therefore give you a competitive edge over other metro areas that have not developed that economic specialty.

 If you look at similar sizes of cities and find that regional competitiveness is lacking, step one is to overcome denial.
 If a particular suburb, for example, consists of prosperous households at the moment, the community may pretend it doesn't matter that the region is in the Rust Belt, or that their metropolitan area is among the highest in crime, foreclosure, infant mortality, or job loss in the nation.

 Civic boosterism can create some positive spin-offs, but it's terrible for looking economic reality straight in the face.

-A look at government research on your regional personal income and regional gross domestic product (GDP), compared to other regions, might be a good reality check.
-See the Bureau of Economic Analysis articles entry page for a list of available papers.
+A look at U.S. government research on your regional personal income and regional gross domestic product (GDP), compared to other regions, might be a good reality check.
+These and other helpful come from the Bureau of Economic Analysis, part of the Census Bureau.